 The added benefit from syncing your iPhone or iPad to your Mac or PC using iTunes is that when you back up that Mac or PC, you will also back up the contents from your iPhone or iPad.

-Instead of using iCloud or iTunes, you can use “backup” apps to backup the data on your iOS device.
+Instead of using iCloud or iTunes, you can use “backup” apps to back up the data on your iOS device.
 These types of apps can be helpful, but are usually limited to backing up your photos and your contact list.
 Other information, such as application data, game data, texts, voicemails, etc., is not typically backed up by these non-Apple apps.
-The most comprehensive way to backup and restore the data on your iPhone is to use either iCloud or iTunes or both.
+The most comprehensive way to back up and restore the data on your iPhone is to use either iCloud, or iTunes, or both.

 Ideally, you should use both iCloud backups and periodic computer backups to make sure you have at least two ways to restore your iPhone or your iPad if you need to.
 And if you’re a Backblaze user, all the better.
 Backblaze backs up the contents of the system directory where your iTunes backups are kept, so if you’re using iTunes and Backblaze, you can be sure your iPhone data is safe.

 Here’s the bottom line when it comes to your mobile device’s data: You don’t want to take any chances.
-Make sure to have at least two backups: One local, through iTunes, and one in the cloud – either with iCloud Backup or using Backblaze.
+Make sure to have at least two backups: One local, through iTunes, and one in the cloud—either with iCloud Backup or using Backblaze.

-The combination of iCloud backups, iTunes backups and Backblaze provides you with a foolproof way to keep your mobile data is safe and sound.
+The combination of iCloud backups, iTunes backups, and Backblaze provides you with a foolproof way to keep your mobile data safe and sound.
 For more on how to keep your data safe, read about the 3-2-1 Backup Strategy, which we think is the best way to make sure your data is safe.

 Hopefully this has helped demystify what iCloud Backup and iTunes are doing to keep your mobile data safe, and what else you can do to make sure you’re protected.
 Still confused?
 Have a question?
 Or do you use a different strategy that you’d like to share?
 Let us know in the comments.